Marleenooooo/mps-one.com/webapp/public/docs/USER_GUIDE.md

 - Procurement, Finance, Inventory, and Reports sections are color coded for clarity.
 - Use the sidebar to access modules; the topbar provides language/theme toggles and quick actions.

+## Onboarding & Invitations
+- Sign up as a `Supplier Admin` or `Client Admin` to represent your company.
+- Admins invite additional users with codes that determine company, department, and role.
+- Manage invite codes under `Admin → Invitations`.

 ## Purchase Requests (PR)
 - Create PRs with items, need dates, and budgets.
 Submit for approval.
 - Statuses: `draft → submitted → approved | rejected`.
 - Only `approved` PRs are visible to suppliers and convertible to quotes.

+### Supplier Directory (Client)
+- Add suppliers (existing app accounts) before distributing PRs.
+- You can send one PR to multiple suppliers to compare quotes.

+### PR Distribution & Quote Comparison (Client)
+- From PR List, use "Send PR to suppliers" to distribute approved PRs to all connected suppliers (tracked as `sent_to[]`).
+- Open `Quote Comparison` from PR row to see per-supplier quote versions, totals, tax/discount, validity, and accept a version.
+- Accepted quotes can be converted into a PO.

 ## Quotes
 - Suppliers submit quotes with versioning.
 You can review, request changes, or accept a version.